 1. Professionalization of Basketball League

-The modern era of Indonesian basketball is marked by the emergence of a professional league that has improved the quality of play.
-The Indonesian Basketball League (IBL) provides a platform for athletes to perform professionally, fostering competition, and attracting sponsors and media attention.
-The league's professionalization also supports the development of young players through drafts, intensive training, and national-standard competitions.
+The modern era of Indonesian basketball was marked by the emergence of a professional league that improved the quality of play.
+The Indonesian Basketball League (IBL) provided a platform for athletes to perform professionally, foster competition, and attract sponsors and media attention.

 1. Basketball in Schools and Communities

 One of the most influential competitions at the student level is the Development Basketball League (DBL).
 The DBL is a prestigious platform for high schools across Indonesia to compete, hone the physical and mental abilities of young players, and attract the attention of coaches and sponsors.
-This competition not only improves the quality of play but also fosters a healthy sports culture, sportsmanship, and a spirit of teamwork from an early age.

 Also read: Confused About Choosing a Basketball?
 Here's an Easy Way to Determine the Right Size